BigGoose3/epicv2-meth_R4.3.x/README.md

 # epicv2-meth
 My attempt on creating a methylation pipeline that is fully compatible with the Illumina Methylation EPICv2 Array.

+NOTE: Still in Progress